-Much further logical theory for both approaches is developed in [2].
-However, as will be shown now, there is yet a third analysis of the question whether the above two games are equivalent, intermediate between the preceding two.
-Crucially, it pays attention to what both players can achieve interactively.
+A further theory for both approaches, including some themes that we will list below, can be found in van Benthem [?].
+However, we are satisfied with neither answer, and believe that there is yet a third analysis of the question whether the above two games are equivalent, intermediate between the preceding two, and we believe it may be the better answer from a game-theoretic perspective.